eduardolucioac/okd_bare_metal/README.md

 As this is a very common need and setup, we will show you how to allow access to OpenShift (OKD) resources using OpenLDAP (LDAP) as identity provider.

-The required procedures are in the "OpenLDAP (LDAP) e OpenShift (OKD) - Configuring OpenLDAP (LDAP) as identity provider for OpenShift (OKD)" section.
+The required procedures are in the "OpenLDAP (LDAP) and OpenShift (OKD) - Configuring OpenLDAP (LDAP) as identity provider for OpenShift (OKD)" section.

 # Test the cluster (OKD_SERVICES)